-Maximum ISV for 850 hPa wind and OLR are not systematically collocated on figure 1.
-This is not surprising since the low-level wind response to diabatic heating due to deep convection will generally maximize outside the heating region (Gill, 1980).
+Maximum ISV for 850-hPa wind and OLR are not systematically collocated on Fig. 1.
+This is not surprising since the low-level wind response to diabatic heating due to deep convection will generally maximize outside the heating region (Gill 1980).
 This will in particular increase westerly wind to the west of the heating region.
-Note that for eastward moving perturbations, e.g. for NH winter near the equator, longitudinal shift that appear between two parameters for a particular phase of the ISV events is smoothed out in average amplitude maps.
-This westward extension of the wind ISV in regard to the OLR ISV is however particularly noticeable in August, when strong wind ISV over the northern Indian Ocean corresponds to enhanced OLR ISV over the northwestern Pacific Ocean.
-Such a remote dynamical response was already commented in Joseph and Sijikumar (2004).
-Also, Annamalai and Sperber (2005) simulated such a low-level wind response over the northern Indian Ocean due to warm surface and convectively induced diabatic heating over the northwestern Pacific.
+Note that for eastward-moving perturbations (e.g., for NH winter near the equator), a longitudinal shift that appears between two parameters for a particular phase of the ISV events is smoothed out in average amplitude maps.
+This westward extension of the wind ISV in regard to the OLR ISV is, however, particularly noticeable in August, when strong wind ISV over the northern Indian Ocean corresponds to enhanced OLR ISV over the northwestern Pacific Ocean.
+Such a remote dynamical response was already commented on in Joseph and Sijikumar (2004).
+Also, Annamalai and Sperber (2005) simulated such a low-level wind response over the northern Indian Ocean because of warm surface and convectively induced diabatic heating over the northwestern Pacific.
 For our purpose, it is interesting to notice that the local or remote response of the low-level wind to the convective ISV may have an impact on the deepening of the ocean mixed layer.
-For a dominant westerly wind, such as monsoon low-level jet in the summer hemisphere, the module of the wind will be maximal during the convective events occurring further east.
-This may trigger or maintain a deepening of the ocean mixed layer due to low-level wind strengthening that will later inhibit the ISV of the convection over the corresponding region.
+For a dominant westerly wind, such as the monsoon low-level jet in the summer hemisphere, the module of the wind will be maximal during the convective events occurring farther east.
+This may trigger or maintain a deepening of the ocean mixed layer due to lowlevel wind strengthening that will later inhibit the ISV of the convection over the corresponding region.

-Figure 1 shows a strong reinforcement of the ISV over for the Bay of Bengal and the Arabian Sea during or just before the Indian monsoon onset in May and June.
+Figure 1 shows a strong reinforcement of the ISV over the Bay of Bengal and the Arabian Sea during or just before the Indian monsoon onset in May and June.
 This apparent link between the monsoon onset and the ISV will be studied in detail for selected monsoon regions in the next section.
 These regions are selected based on the homogeneity of the distribution of the AROD and the AROI introduced in section 2.
-This distribution (Fig.2) well depicts the location of the main monsoon regions and is in good agreement with the results reported in Wang and Ho (2002) or Wang and Ding (2006).
-The monsoon index over the southwestern Pacific, weak for these two studies, is even weaker in our case and we will then not consider this region.
-Western and central Indian Ocean regions are identified as monsoon regions with the AROI threshold of -5 Wm-2pentad-1.
-These regions can indeed be considered as monsoon regions because the enhanced convection during NH winter corresponds to a large-scale cross equatorial circulation associated with a westerly low-level jet south of the equator.
-Based on the AROI, the homogeneity of the AROD and the seasonal evolution of the ISV (Fig.1), seven monsoon regions are defined (Fig.2).
+This distribution (Fig. 2) well depicts the location of the main monsoon regions and is in good agreement with the results reported in Wang and LinHo (2002) or Wang and Ding (2006).
+The monsoon index over the southwestern Pacific, weak for these two studies, is even weaker in our case, and therefore we will not consider this region.
+Western and central Indian Ocean regions are identified as monsoon regions with the AROI threshold of $-5 \text{ W m}^{-2} \text{ pentad}^{-1}$.
+These regions can indeed be considered as monsoon regions because the enhanced convection during NH winter corresponds to a large-scale cross-equatorial circulation associated with a westerly low-level jet south of the equator.
+Based on the AROI, the homogeneity of the AROD, and the seasonal evolution of the ISV (Fig. 1), seven monsoon regions are defined (Fig. 2).